inet-framework/inet/doc/src/users-guide/ch-tsn.rst

 -  :ned:`SingleRateTwoColorMeter` labels packets as green or red based on CIR and CBS parameters
--  :ned:`SingleRateThreeColorMeter` labels packets as green, yellow or red based on CIR, CBS and EBS parameters
+-  :ned:`SingleRateThreeColorMeter` labels packets as green, yellow, or red based on CIR, CBS, and EBS parameters
--  :ned:`DualRateThreeColorMeter` labels packets as green, yellow or red based on CIR, CBS, EIR and EBS parameters
+-  :ned:`DualRateThreeColorMeter` labels packets as green, yellow, or red based on CIR, CBS, EIR, and EBS parameters

 The above modules are based on the following generic token bucket meter
 modules:

--  :ned:`TokenBucketMeter` contains a single token bucket and labels packets one of 2 labels
+-  :ned:`TokenBucketMeter` contains a single token bucket and labels packets as one of 2 labels
 -  :ned:`MultiTokenBucketMeter` contains an overflowing chain of N token buckets and labels packets with one of N+1 labels